Nasdanika/engineering/model/model/doc/objective.md

 Objective is something that should be achieved as part of [endeavor](Endeavor.html) such as an [increment](Increment.html) or a [release](Release.html).
+An Objective sets the direction — like a destination on a map - _where_ the engineer or an organization want to go.
 For example, a quarterly objective or an objective for release 1.0.

 Objectives can be contained by engineers and reference endeavors, or they may be contained by endeavors and in this case the endeavor assignee is the "owner" of the objective.